-CFN is pleased to announce our 14th annual Conservation Finance Boot Camp will be held June 22-26th, 2020, in New Haven, CT, in partnership with the Yale Center for Business and the Environment.
-The Boot Camp is a week-long, intensive training course to help mid-career professionals utilize innovative and effective financing strategies for land and resource conservation, restoration, and stewardship.
+CFN is pleased to announce our 16th annual Boot Camp will be held June 27-July 1st, 2022, at Colorado State University in Fort Collins, CO, in partnership with the CSU Warner College of Natural Resources and the University of Wyoming Haub School of Environment and Natural Resources.
+The Boot Camp is a week-long intensive workshop that helps mid-career professionals utilize innovative and effective financing strategies to increase social and ecological resilience.

 Who should apply?